lanyamd2/EmployeeJPAProject/JPA-Project-219.md

   - `titles`
 - Create DAO and DTO classes to abstract the data access layer
 - Add methods to enable the following functionality:
-  - Find employees by last name
+  - Find employees by last name (Hussein -> EmployeeRepository)
-  - Find all the employees who worked in a named department on a given date
+  - Find all the employees who worked in a named department on a given date (Chamara -> DepartmentRepository )
   - What is the average salary for a named department on a given date?
+(Usman)
   - Given a job title name, what is the range of salary values within a given year?
+(Hussein)
-  - Provide a summary of the size of each department (number of staff) over a given period (start year to end year)
+  - Provide a summary of the size of each department (number of staff) over a given period (start year to end year) (Lanya)
   - Is there a gender pay gap?
-If so, quantify it
+If so, quantify it (Hussein)
 - Add 3 methods of your own to investigate similar questions
+  - list the managers for a department in chronological order (Chamara) -average salary of a given title every year between 2 given years  (Lanya) -average yearly earning of an employee in their first 5 years (Usman)
 - Configure a Spring Boot application to host the JPA classes
 - Use Spring Boot Test to create a comprehensive suite for your JPA classes and your DAO/DTO classes
 - Include the result of your testing in the ```README.md``` file for the project on GitHub